Dingwall, Nova Scotia: Overview

 Located on northeastern Cape Breton Island in the Aspy Bay, Dingwall has traditionally been a fishing community, which remains the town's primary industry, along with tourism.
-Dingwall is home to a resort called The Markland Coastal Beach Cottages, which is a popular tourist destination during the summer months.
 St. Joseph's Roman Catholic Church was opened in 1901 and rebuilt in the mid-1980s after being destroyed by arson.

 Dingwall was once a somewhat booming industrial town in the early 20th century when it was home to the National Gypsum Company Quarries, the remnants of which are still quite prominent within the town.
 The Dingwall quarry was in full production after World War II, but harsh winters and a shallow port limited production to the months of May through November.
 Each spring the channel had to be dredged and, toward the end of the shipping season, cargo size was reduced to keep the vessels afloat.
 Dingwall's gypsum deposit was last worked in 1955.
-Once the gypsum boom had run its course, many residents moved elsewhere to find employment, and Dingwall survived almost exclusively as a fishing community from that time until the present day.
+Once the gypsum boom had run its course, many residents moved elsewhere to find employment.

 In 1960 the Department of Public Works of Canada requested the National Research Council (Canada) devise a means of reducing sediment deposition in the harbour entrance caused by the littoral drift on a bar in front of the entrance.
 Prior to this, shoaling of the entrance of this harbour was so severe that it was often possible to walk across the harbour entrance in rubber boots within a few months of completion of dredging to a depth of 13 feet.
 Model studies were carried out and a breakwater configuration was evolved which appeared to have some "selfdredging" characteristics.
 The recommended structures were built in 1962 and over time appeared to be successful in maintaining minimum depths of 5 feet at low tide which was adequate for the fishing fleet using the harbour at the time.
 Based upon the Dingwall channel design, entrance structures were later built at Inverness, Nova Scotia in 1965 and at Pleasant Bay, Nova Scotia in 1967.